dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ### Programmatic subscriptions

 To subscribe to topics, start a web server in the programming language of your choice and listen on the following `GET` endpoint: `/dapr/subscribe`.
-The Dapr instance will call into your app at startup and expect a JSON response for the topic subscriptions with:
+The Dapr instance calls into your app at startup and expect a JSON response for the topic subscriptions with:
-- `pubsubname`: Which pub/sub component Dapr should use
+- `pubsubname`: Which pub/sub component Dapr should use.
-- `topic`: Which topic to subscribe to
+- `topic`: Which topic to subscribe to.
-- `route`: Which endpoint for Dapr to call on when a message comes to that topic
+- `route`: Which endpoint for Dapr to call on when a message comes to that topic.

 #### Example